Cyanobacterial morphology

 Cyanobacterial morphology refers to the form or shape of cyanobacteria.
 Cyanobacteria are a large and diverse phylum of bacteria defined by their unique combination of pigments and their ability to perform oxygenic photosynthesis.

 Cyanobacteria often live in colonial aggregates that can take a multitude of forms.
 Of particular interest among the many species of cyanobacteria are those that live colonially in elongate hair-like structures, known as trichomes.
 These filamentous species can contain hundreds to thousands of cells.
 They often dominate the upper layers of microbial mats found in extreme environments such as hot springs, hypersaline water, deserts and polar regions, as well as being widely distributed in more mundane environments.

 Many filamentous species are also motile, gliding along their long axis, and displaying photomovement by which a trichome modulates its gliding according to the incident light.
 The latter has been found to play an important role in guiding the trichomes to optimal lighting conditions, which can either inhibit the cells if the incident light is too weak, or damage the cells if too strong.

+Overview

+Cellular functions require a well-organized and coordinated internal structure to operate effectively.
+Cells need to build, sustain, and sometimes modify their shape, which allows them to rapidly change their behaviour in response to external factors.
+During different life cycle stages, such as cell growth, cell division or cell differentiation, internal structures must dynamically adapt to the current requirements.
+In eukaryotes, these manifold tasks are fulfilled by the cytoskeleton: proteinaceous polymers that assemble into stable or dynamic filaments or tubules in vivo and in vitro.
+The eukaryotic cytoskeleton is historically divided into three classes: the actin filaments (consisting of actin monomers), the microtubules (consisting of tubulin subunits) and the intermediate filaments (IFs), although other cytoskeletal classes have been identified in recent years.
+Only the collaborative work of all three cytoskeletal systems enables proper cell mechanics.

+The long-lasting dogma that prokaryotes, based on their simple cell shapes, do not require cytoskeletal elements was finally abolished by the discovery of FtsZ, a prokaryotic tubulin homolog, and MreB, a bacterial actin homolog.
+These discoveries started an intense search for other cytoskeletal proteins in bacteria and archaea which finally led to the identification of bacterial IF-like proteins such as Crescentin from Caulobacter crescentus and even bacterial-specific cytoskeletal protein classes, including bactofilins.
+Constant influx of new findings finally established that numerous prokaryotic cellular functions, including cell division, cell elongation or bacterial microcompartment segregation are governed by the prokaryotic cytoskeleton.